faizanmasroor/email-sender/README.md

 ## Methodology

-* Get the username and password of the user's email (which is used to send emails) from environment variables
+* Retrieve the username and password of the user's email from environment variables
-* Generate an EmailMessage object (from email.message) to craft an email and append features
+* Generate an EmailMessage object (from Python's Standard Library, "email")
 * Prompt the user for the email's recipient, subject, and body
+* Add the attributes above to the email
-* Prompt the user for however many images they wish to attach to their email
+* Prompt the user to add any images to the email
-  * Use the built-in add_attachment method in EmailMessage to attach the image to the email
+  * Use the built-in add_attachment() method of EmailMessage to attempt to attach image files in the current directory to the email
 * Send the email via SMTP (port 587)
-  * Establish a connection to Gmail's SMTP server
+  * Establish a connection to Gmail's SMTP server (smtp.gmail.com)
-  * Enable the TLS protocol
+  * Enable TLS
   * Log into the user's Gmail account
-  * Send an email message to the server
+  * Send the email message to the Gmail's server
-  * Close connection
+  * Terminate the connection

 [^1]: The module imghdr (a library used in the script) will be supported with Python ≥3.13; aside from this, there are no other dependency constraints.